ember-cli/rfcs/active/0000-move-rename.md

 # Drawbacks

 Because the mv command has a long established history, the limited functionality of this implementation could cause confusion for many users.
 There also may be many corner cases that won't immediately be covered by the command, possibly breaking apps, causing more issues than it solves.
 As long as the command leaves a trail and log of what it did, undoing any accidental changes should be managable.

+If the mv command is used to update several files in sequence, it will not be very efficient, as it will be repeating the same task several times without the ability to consolidate.
+However, performance is less of a concern in regard to migration/refactoring, as the user shouldn't need to do so frequently.

 # Alternatives